-- Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology - Understand and apply basic research methods in psychology, including research design, data analysis, and interpretation - Respect and use critical and creative thinking, skeptical inquiry, and, when possible, the scientific approach to solve behavior and mental processes - Apply psychological principles to personal, social, and organizational issues - Recognize, understand, and respect the complexity of sociocultural and international diversity - Develop insight into the behavior and mental processes of themselves and others and apply effective self-management and self-improvement strategies

-- To complete the Bachelor of Arts or the Bachelor of Science degree in Psychology, a student must have: A minimum overall GPA of 2.0, a final course grade of C or better in all required major courses, and satisfactory completion of general education courses as required in the core curriculum. - Bachelor of Science majors are required to complete two math courses equivalent to Math 105 (College Algebra I) or above (or other approved science sequence in math). - Bachelor of Science majors are required to complete General Biology 111/111L & 112/112L (for majors) in place of Biology 101 (Biological Science).

-• Bachelor of Science majors are required to complete at least one semester of Chemistry with lab (e.g., Chemistry 111/111L) -OR- Physics with lab (e.g., Physics 151/151L) in place of Physics 102 (Physical Science).
+- Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology - Understand and apply basic research methods in psychology, including research design, data analysis, and interpretation - Respect and use critical and creative thinking, skeptical inquiry, and, when possible, the scientific approach to solve behavior and mental processes - Apply psychological principles to personal, social, and organizational issues - Recognize, understand, and respect the complexity of sociocultural and international - Develop insight into the behavior and mental processes of themselves and others and apply effective self-management and self-improvement strategies Department policies and/or General Education modifications: - To complete the Bachelor of Arts or the Bachelor of Science degree in Psychology, a student must have: A minimum overall GPA of 2.0, a final course grade of C or better in all required major courses, and satisfactory completion of general education courses as required in the core curriculum. - Bachelor of Science majors are required to complete two math courses equivalent to Math 105 (College Algebra I) or above (or other approved science sequence in math). - Bachelor of Science majors are required to complete General Biology 111/111L & 112/112L (for majors) in place of Biology 101 (Biological Science).
+Bachelor of Science majors are required to complete at least one semester of Chemistry with lab (e.g., Chemistry 111/111L) -OR- Physics with lab (e.g., Physics 151/151L) in place of Physics 102 (Physical Science).
 The full year of either the chemistry or physics is recommended.

-Bachelor of Arts in Psychology
+Major course of study = 52 credits Bachelor of Arts in Psychology Required courses 27 credits:

-HPSY 101 Introduction to Psychology as a Social Science HPSY 102 Introduction to Psychology as a Natural Science HPSY 201 Reading, Writing and Critical Thinking in Psychology HPSY 240 Psychology of the African American Experience HPSY 210/210L Research Methods and Stats I/Lab HPSY 310/310L Research Methods and Stats II/Lab HPSY 332 Abnormal Psychology HPSY 410/410L Research Methods and Stats III/Lab
+HPSY 101 Introduction to Psychology as a Social Science HPSY 102 Introduction to Psychology as a Natural Science HPSY 201 Reading, Writing and Critical Thinking in Psychology HPSY 240 Psychology of the African American Experience HPSY 210/210L Research Methods and Stats I/Lab HPSY 310/310L Research Methods and Stats II/Lab HPSY 332 Abnormal Psychology HPSY 410/410L Research Methods and Stats III/Lab Select one 3 credits:

-HPSY 320 Social Psychology or HPSY 330 Theories of Personality
+HPSY 320 Social Psychology or

+HPSY 330 Theories of Personality

+Select one 3 credits:

-HPSY 260 Educational Psychology or HPSY 265 Developmental Psychology or HPSY 270 Community Psychology or HPSY 275 Industrial/Organizational Psychology or HPSY 335 Health/Medical Psychology
+HPSY 260 Educational Psychology or

+HPSY 265 Developmental Psychology or

+HPSY 270 Community Psychology or

+HPSY 275 Industrial/Organizational Psychology or

+HPSY 335 Health/Medical Psychology

+Select one 3 credits:

-HPSY 353 Sensation & Perception or HPSY 357 Cognitive Psychology
+HPSY 353 Sensation & Perception or

+HPSY 357 Cognitive Psychology

+Select one 4 credits:

-HPSY 350/350L Animal Behavior w/Laboratory or HPSY 352/352L Biopsychology w/Laboratory or HPSY 355/355L Learning & Memory w/Laboratory
+HPSY 350/350L Animal Behavior w/Laboratory or

+HPSY 352/352L Biopsychology w/Laboratory or

+HPSY 355/355L Learning & Memory w/Laboratory

+Select one 3 credits:

+HPSY498 Directed Studies I or

-HPSY498Directed Studies I orHPSY499Directed Studies II
+HPSY499 Directed Studies II

 Psychology electives 9 credits:

+HPSY1xx-4xx

+HPSY1xx-4xx

-HPSY1xx-4xx HPSY1xx-4xx HPSY1xx-4xx
+HPSY1xx-4xx

+Major course of study = 54 credits

 Bachelor of Science in Psychology

+Required courses 27 credits:

-HPSY 101 Introduction to Psychology as a Social Science HPSY 102 Introduction to Psychology as a Natural Science HPSY 201 Reading, Writing and Critical Thinking in Psychology HPSY 240 Psychology of the African American Experience HPSY 210/210L Research Methods and Stats I/Lab HPSY 310/310L Research Methods and Stats II/Lab HPSY 332 Abnormal Psychology HPSY 410/410L Research Methods and Stats III/Lab
+HPSY 101 Introduction to Psychology as a Social Science HPSY 102 Introduction to Psychology as a Natural Science HPSY 201 Reading, Writing and Critical Thinking in Psychology HPSY 240 Psychology of the African American Experience HPSY 210/210L Research Methods and Stats I/Lab HPSY 310/310L Research Methods and Stats II/Lab HPSY 332 Abnormal Psychology HPSY 410/410L Research Methods and Stats III/Lab Select one 3 credits:

-HPSY 320 Social Psychology or HPSY 330 Theories of Personality
+HPSY 320 Social Psychology or

+HPSY 330 Theories of Personality

+Select one 3 credits:

-HPSY 260 Educational Psychology or HPSY 265 Developmental Psychology or HPSY 270 Community Psychology or HPSY 275 Industrial/Organizational Psychology or HPSY 335 Health/Medical Psychology
+HPSY 260 Educational Psychology or

+HPSY 265 Developmental Psychology or

+HPSY 270 Community Psychology or

+HPSY 275 Industrial/Organizational Psychology or

+HPSY 335 Health/Medical Psychology

+Select one 3 credits:

-HPSY 353 Sensation & Perception or HPSY 357 Cognitive Psychology
+HPSY 353 Sensation & Perception or

+HPSY 357 Cognitive Psychology

 12 credits:

-HPSY 350/350L Animal Behavior w/Laboratory HPSY 352/352L Biopsychology w/Laboratory HPSY 355/355L Learning & Memory w/Laboratory
+HPSY 350/350L Animal Behavior w/Laboratory

+HPSY 352/352L Biopsychology w/Laboratory

+HPSY 355/355L Learning & Memory w/Laboratory

 6 credits: